benoitc/gunicorn/docs/source/signals.rst

 ==============

 - **TERM**, **INT**: Quick shutdown
-- **QUIT**: Graceful shutdwn.
-I waits for workers to finish their current request before finishing until the *graceful timeout*.
+- **QUIT**: Graceful shutdown.
+Waits for workers to finish their current requests up to the *graceful timeout*.
 - **HUP**: Reload the configuration, start the new worker processes with a new configuration and gracefully shutdown older workers.
 If the application is not preloaded (using the ``--preload`` option), Gunicorn will also load the